 Mirroring real life, Cosby’s character never smoked or drank.
 Cosby also added other autobiographical touches to “Scotty”- like Cosby, the character was born and grew up in Philadelphia and went to Temple University (Cosby is seen wearing a Temple sweatshirt in several episodes.)

 For his role in “I Spy”, Cosby won three consecutive Emmy awards for “Outstanding Lead Actor in a Drama Series”, in each season of “I Spy’s” brief three-year run (beating out his co-star each year!)
 “I Spy” also won a Golden Globe award for “Best Dramatic Series” in 1967.

-Finally, in 1968, after three seasons (82 episodes), “I Spy” was canceled, but not before the great Bill Cosby did something no black American had ever done before, co-starred in a dramatic TV series.
+Finally, in 1968, after three seasons (82 episodes), “I Spy” was canceled, but not before Bill Cosby did something no black American had ever done before, co-starred in a dramatic TV series.

 - The First African American to Have Dinner at the White House